-LTE is an abbreviation of Long Term Evolution, the fourth generation standard for high speed data communications for mobile phones.
-LTE services began in the UK in 2013, and the roll-out of base stations is expected to continue for a number of years as the operators extend their coverage areas.
+The term "mobile services" is used to describe both LTE, an abbreviation of Long Term Evolution, the fourth generation (4G) standard for high speed data communications for mobile phones, and for 5G, the fifth generation.

-LTE services can use a number of frequency bands, but the band of most interest for TV receiving systems is the 800 MHz band, because this was used until recently for TV (channels 61-68).
-Figure 8 shows how the frequencies are used.
+Mobile services can use a number of frequency bands, but the bands of most interest for TV receiving systems are the 700 MHz and 800 MHz bands, because these were used until recently for TV (channels 49-68).